 NICOTINE ADDICTION + TRIGGERS (emotional and routine) = URGE TO SMOKE

-Just dealing with one side of the smoking equation won’t usually be enough, because you might be tripped up by the other.
+Just dealing with one side of the smoking equation may not be enough, because you might be tripped up by the other.

-The most effective way of dealing with the nicotine addiction is to use Quitline with either a nicotine replacement therapy (NRT) product or quitting medication (such as Champix/varenicline).
-If you choose NRT, a combination of the patch and a fast-acting product, such as nicotine mouth spray or gum, is the most effective.
+The most effective way of dealing with the nicotine addiction is to use Quitline (13 7848) with either nicotine replacement therapy (NRT) or a prescribed stop smoking tablet.
+If you choose NRT, a combination of the patch and a faster-acting type, such as nicotine mouth spray or gum, is the most effective.
 Talk to your health professional about what would be best for you.

-If you manage to control your nicotine cravings you'll still need to plan ahead around how you will manage triggers such as a stressful work day.
+Along with tools to deal with nicotine cravings, you'll need to plan ahead around how you will manage triggers such as a stressful work day.

 Before you quit, it’s a good idea to: